 Let’s have a closer look at a few cacti!
 Cacti often look superb as stand alone plants but can also look great as part of a group - they make really eye-catching features in a room.
 Try them in a sunny spot in a living room or kitchen, creating a strong silhouette in a study or drawing the eye in a dining room.
 Wherever you put a cactus it will get noticed!

-A really stunning cactus is Euphorbia Cooperi.
-If you want a structural feature, this could be just right for you!
+A stunning cactus is a structural feature, this could be just right for you!
 It’s what you might think of when you hear the word cactus - bold, sculptural and eye-catching.
-It has a beautiful blue/green colour - making it a really fascinating cactus to look at.
+It has a beautiful blue/green colour - making it fascinating to look at.

-This cactus looks wonderful amongst other houseplants of on its own as a feature plant - it has typical cactus style.
-Striking, simple, stunning - this is minimal, no fuss, no frills - but beautiful nonetheless!
+A cactus looks wonderful amongst other houseplants of on its own as a feature plant - it has typical cactus style.
+Striking, simple, stunning - is minimal, no fuss, no frills - but beautiful nonetheless!

 A cactus isn’t always such a classic shape though.
 Cacti can also be trailing!
 Have a look at Lepismium Bolivianum - Forest Cactus.
 It has wonderful trailing stems that look fantastic cascading from an indoor hanging basket or even a pot on a dresser or windowsill.
 Let it add interest in a room at a different level - its hanging stems give the impression of movement and flow which can be brilliant as a style plant in any room!